liormb/NewStand/README.md

 ##Testing

-I am using [rspec](http://rspec.info) and [Capybara](https://github.com/jnicklas/capybara) in order to test this application and to give you a better and stable application.
+I am using [rspec](http://rspec.info) and [Capybara](https://github.com/jnicklas/capybara) in order to test the NewStand application and to give you a better and stable version.
-I'll appriciate any help or advice to make those test better in order to give you the most stable application I can give.
+I'll appriciate any help or advice to make tests better and give you the most stable application I can give.

 ![Example1](app/assets/images/simplecov.png)
 Screenshot of the latest testing result provided by [SimpleCov](https://github.com/colszowka/simplecov)

-##Explor NewStand at:
+##Explore NewStand at:
 NewStand: http://newstand.herokuapp.com/

 ###Other interesting projects: